This is PART 4 of the 7 PART Series titled “7 Sayings of Christ on the Cross”.

 7 Sayings of Christ on the Cross – PART 4

 Christ’s 4TH Saying - (Matthew 27:46)

-At the sixth hour, which is noon, suddenly and without any warning the light of the world went out.
+At the sixth hour, which is noon, suddenly and without any warning, the light of the world went out.
 There was a total darkness that lasted for the next three hours.
 Both Jews and the Roman Soldiers must have been very troubled.
-It seems that our Lord was silent for most of these three hours.
+It seemed that our Lord was silent for most of these three hours.
 No one was moving because of the darkness.
-What would happen now?
-The suspense built.
+What would happen next?
+The suspense was building.
 Perhaps some of the Jews remembered when their ancestors were down in Egypt in the days of Moses, God sent a darkness that lasted for three days and nights.
-How long should this darkness last?
-But then, in that awful darkness in the middle of the afternoon, He did not address God as His Father, but rather addresses Him as God.
-Even greater than this, Christ was now talking about God forsaking Him.
+How long would this darkness last?
+But then, in that awful darkness, in the middle of the afternoon, He did not address God as His Father, but rather addressed Him as God.
+Even greater than that, Christ was talking about God forsaking Him.
 While Jesus did not address His Father, He did call upon God.
 As man, Jesus cried out to God in obedience and love.

 Though He had previously known only unbroken divine fellowship from all eternity, Jesus experienced the horrible abandonment of His Father as God poured out His wrath on His Son as He bore the sins of the world.
 In what sense was Jesus forsaken by God?
 God approved His work.
 He was innocent.
 He had done nothing to forfeit the favor of God.
 God still loved Him.
 Christ’s intense sufferings were caused by our sins being laid on Him and the manifestation of God’s intense hatred of sin to His soul.
 This had never happened before.
 Why did the Father turn His back on the Son?
 Because Jesus was bearing the sin of the world, and God cannot look on sin (Habakkuk 1:13).